Sejal060/hackathon/API_REFERENCE.md

 ### For Frontend Developers
 1. All endpoints return JSON responses
 2. Use `Content-Type: application/json` for POST requests
+3. Include `X-API-Key` header for protected endpoints
-3. Handle HTTP error status codes appropriately
+4. Handle HTTP error status codes appropriately
-4. The `/docs` endpoint provides interactive API documentation
+5. The `/docs` endpoint provides interactive API documentation

 ### For Backend Integration
 1. The API is deployed on Render at https://ai-agent-x2iw.onrender.com